Here is the simplest working example of EXCEPT and INTERSECT I can come up with (for Will)

 SELECT * FROM #t1; /* = 3 */

 I use this frequently whilst refactoring to check the outputs are identical.
-And rarely when syncing a MySQL table to MSSQL.
+And sometimes when syncing a MySQL table to MSSQL.

 There are many ways to copy (or move) a MySQL database (aka schema) from one server (aka instance) to another (including the data).